samvera/active_fedora/CONTRIBUTING.md

 * Fork the repository on GitHub
 * Create a topic branch from where you want to base your work.
-  * This is usually the master branch.
+  * This is usually the main branch.
-  * To quickly create a topic branch based on master; `git branch fix/master/my_contribution master`
+  * To quickly create a topic branch based on main; `git branch fix/main/my_contribution main`
-  * Then checkout the new branch with `git checkout fix/master/my_contribution`.
+  * Then checkout the new branch with `git checkout fix/main/my_contribution`.
-  * Please avoid working directly on the `master` branch.
+  * Please avoid working directly on the `main` branch.
   * You may find the [hub suite of commands](https://github.com/defunkt/hub) helpful
 * Make sure you have added sufficient tests and documentation for your changes.
   * Test functionality with RSpec; Test features / UI with Capybara.